baro

 LLM providers

 --llm claude (the default) does not call Anthropic's API directly.
 It shells out to the Claude Code CLI (claude --print in headless mode) for every phase.
 Auth comes from your active Claude Code session.
-Today that means every baro run bills against your Claude Max subscription, same as your interactive Claude Code sessions.

-Picking a provider
+Picking a backend

 Pick thisWhen